 All final exams are scheduled for the last day of class, during regular class time, in its assigned classroom.
 However, please confirm the final exam information with the instructor of each class.
 For additional information, please visit the Final Exam Schedule.

-Visit the Late Start Dates webpage for Fall 2020 and Spring 2021 information.
+Visit the Late Start Dates webpage for information on upcoming semesters.